Penalties Against Women Seeking (International) Protection

 PAULA BANERJEE

 A prolific scholar and author particularly known for her work on women in borderlands and forced migration in South and South-East Asia.
 At present she is the IDRC Endowed Chair on Gender and Forced Displacement and Director of Centre on Gender and Forced Displacement at Asian Institute of Technology.
 She is the editor of Refugee Watch and the editorial board member of a number of international journals including the Journal of Refugee Studies published by the Oxford University.
-Paula will speak about statelessness.
+Paula spoke about statelessness.

 CATHERINE BRIDDICK